jspm/generator/README.md

 #### ipfsAPI

-> Type: String</br/>
+> Type: String | String[]</br/>
-Default: '/ip4/127.0.0.1/tcp/45005'
+Default: ['/ip4/127.0.0.1/tcp/45005', '/ip4/127.0.0.1/tcp/5001']

-When installing IPFS URLs, this configures the IPFS Node API multiaddress string to use.
+When installing IPFS URLs, this configures the IPFS Node API multiaddress or list of fallback addresses to connect to.

-Defaults to the Brave IPFS Node API which can be enabled from brave://ipfs-internals/ in the Brave Browser.
+Defaults to trying the Brave IPFS node then the local IPFS node.
+The API which can be enabled from brave://ipfs-internals/ in the Brave Browser.

 #### defaultProvider